dcvix/dcvix-stats/README.md

 ### Requirements

-*   Go 1.23 or later
+*   Go 1.23 or later, see GO [Download and install](https://go.dev/doc/install)
-*   Fyne library dependencies installed
+*   Fyne library dependencies installed, see Fyne [Getting Started](https://docs.fyne.io/started/)

 ### To be able to cross compile